adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-android330.md

 +     AppEventsLogger.getAnonymousAppDeviceGUID(context)
 + ) { error ->
 +     if (error != null) {
-+        // handle the error
++        // Handle the error
 +     }
 + }
 ```